Fight Civil Asset Seizure and Forfeiture

 In other words, even if you are never arrested for or ultimately exonerated of the criminal offense, the civil forfeiture may still succeed.

-In a civil forfeiture proceeding, the state or federal government can bring suit against the property, instead of suing the owner of the property.
-The owner of the property becomes a third party who asserts a claim to the property.
+In a civil forfeiture proceeding, the state or federal government can bring suit against the property instead of suing the owner of the property.
+The property owner becomes a third party who asserts a claim to the property.
 To succeed, the state or federal government must first make a sufficient probable cause showing for the forfeiture of the property.

-If that showing can be made, the owner of the property must prove by a greater weight of the evidence that probable cause does not exist to forfeit the property.
-A civil forfeiture proceeding does not depend on the outcome of the criminal case.
+If that showing can be made, the property owner must prove by a greater weight of the evidence that probable cause does not exist to forfeit the property.
+A civil forfeiture proceeding does not depend on the criminal case’s outcome.
 On the other hand, in a criminal forfeiture action is dependent on a conviction because the criminal forfeiture proceeding is intended as punishment for the individual accused of a criminal act.

 Adverse Preliminary Hearing in State Court Forfeiture Actions